-If you happened to have read the preceding page (on Multi-stakeholder collaborations) then you will likely recognize that public involvement and collaboration is just a larger, often more complex form of multi-stakeholder collaboration.
+If you happened to have read the page on Multi-stakeholder collaborations then you will likely recognize that public involvement and collaboration is just a larger, more complex form of multi-stakeholder collaboration.
 It is within this context that desired objectives, meeting processes and facilitative approaches are most critical.

-If you choose to work with us and you are of the “necessary evil” mindset, you will likely find us nudging you to move past simple compliance to create something that has the potential to be great.
+If you choose to work with us and you are of the “necessary evil” mindset, you will likely find us nudging you to move past simple compliance to create something that has the potential to be great, to be impactful.

-This may not be what you want, and we thought you should know.
+This may not be what you want.
+We thought you should know.